iatoolkit/iatoolkit/readme.md

     *   High-quality code base with **90%+ test coverage**.
     *   Powerful Flask-based **CLI** for database setup, API key generation, and more.

+*   **🎨 Fully Brandable UI: Customize the look and feel for each "Company" with its own logos, colors, and even language settings (i18n), providing a white-labeled experience for your users.
 *   **🔒 Security & Observability Built-In**:
-    *   Comes with JWT-based authentication, user management, and secure session handling out of the box.
+    *   Comes with integrated user authentication, api-keys, and secure session handling out of the box.
     *   Full traceability with detailed logging of all queries, function calls, token usage, and costs.

 ## ⚡ Quick Start: Create a Custom Tool in 30 Seconds